ShaneCurcuru/menotomymatters/_posts/2023-08-31-mbta-udpates2.md

 This is the second alternative set of maps the WG is considering.

 **Alternative 2** has four districts, dropping the extension in the Heights, and a total of 6,766 total unit capacity.
-The **official PDF of the [Alternative 2 Map Plan](https://www.arlingtonma.gov/home/showpublisheddocument/66585)** is posted.
+The **FINAL PDF of the [Alternative 2 Map Plan](https://www.arlingtonma.gov/home/showpublisheddocument/66585/638290929950500000)** is posted, including [GIS shape data files](https://arlingtonma-my.sharepoint.com/:x:/g/personal/jenniferjs_town_arlington_ma_us/ERjlrMFiZEVGgON0IHdb1DUB4lmcuz9clm8ajtKxrEad1A?e=0Hoebm).

 ### Alternative 2 - East Arlington Map